maudes/cv/docs/projects/wiz_local.md

 ## Highlights

-- Delivered a standalone tool with zero external dependencies—ideal for PoC and QA
+- Refactored the tool post-employment into a modular architecture, enabling easier maintenance, extension, and reuse across different device types and testing scenarios.
+Ideal for PoC and QA
+- Demonstrated end-to-end ownership, from identifying the need to designing, building, and refining the solution independently.

 <br>